Institutional Authorization & Consumer Protection

 This...
 Just in

-Authorization and Amendment Application Deadline at 5:00pm, AKST, on date below
+Authorization and Amendment Application Deadline at 5:00pm, AKST, on date below.
+Accompanied by the Commission Meeting date the application will be considered.

 • Authorization – Initial & Change of Ownership = $2,750 for three programs, plus $750 for additional programs, $5,000 max